SystemsApproach/tcpcc/algorithm.rst

 indicates the likelihood of congestion.
 In other words, TCP's timeout mechanism is a building block for its overall approach to congestion control.

+Note that a timeout can happen because a packet was lost, or because the corresponding acknowledgment was lost, or because nothing was lost but the ACK took longer to arrive than we were expecting.
+Hence it is important to know how long it might take an ACK to arrive, because otherwise we risk responding as if there was congestion when there was not.

 TCP has an adaptive approach to setting a timeout, computed as a function of the measured RTT.
 As simple as this sounds, the full